Lamdat-oss/ado-automation-tool/readme.md

 - `Id`: The unique identifier of the work item.
 - `Revision`: The revision number of the work item.
-- `Fields`: A dictionary containing the fields of the work item.
+- `Fields`: A dictionary containing the fields of the work item

+.
   - **Description**: Represents the fields and their corresponding values of the work item.
 - `Title`: The title of the work item.
   - **Description**: Represents the title of the work item.